NUS-Fintech-Society/SD_Fintech_Website/README.md

 ## Hosting

 For help to request for a change in hosting ip for existing hostnames managed by SOC, contact Sing Ing at limsi@nus.edu.sg.

+## Documentation

+Refer to this [link](https://nus-fintech-society.github.io/SD_Fintech_Website/) for NUS Fintech technical documentation.

+Once PR is merged to master, changes made to **docs** folder will be reflected in the github page website.

+[just-the-docs](https://github.com/pmarsceill/just-the-docs) is used for template's documentation.
+You should also install the necessary [Jekyll tools](https://jekyllrb.com/docs/configuration/) in order to contribute in this section.

+To run Jekyll locally:

+1. Run `bundle exec jekyll serve --config _config_local.yml` on your terminal.
+2. Open `localhost:4000` on your browser.